-Get ready for the lesbian Netflix shows you have to watch!
+Get ready for the best lesbian Netflix shows you have to watch!

 It’s possible these lesbian Netflix shows aren’t available in certain countries, but we have good news for you!
-With the VPN Surfshark, you are able to stream the Netflix content you want from other countries.
+With the VPN Surfshark, you can stream the Netflix content you want from other countries.
 And we have a great Surfshark discount for you!

-Let’s start with the lesbian TV shows on Netflix that have big and important lesbian characters and storylines.
+These are lesbian TV shows on Netflix with big and important lesbian characters and storylines.

 The second season of the Haunting of series gave us a beautiful lesbian love story between Dani and Jamie.